 We have now opened this anthology to all writers in the Horror and Dark Fantasy genre.
 We, however, always encourage new members, so join us, won’t you?

 The theme for Recurring Nightmares VI (2020) is Marisa’s Nightmares.
-Every story must contain the character’s name and a traveling carnival.
+Every story must contain the character’s name and a garden statue.

 Deadline is JUNE 30, 2020 with a publication date of AUGUST 2020, with cover art by Steve Bejma.